neurodatascience/ohbm_2023_pubget/pubget.md

 ## Intro

 With thousands of publications each year, the neuroimaging literature is a rich but challenging resource.
-To exploit it fully, systematic or (semi-)automated approaches for indexing, aggregating and summarizing articles are necessary.
+To exploit it fully, systematic or (semi-)automated approaches for indexing, aggregating and summarising articles are necessary.
 Examples include large-scale meta-analyses (NeuroSynth, NeuroQuery), topic modelling, and more.

 An important challenge to text-mining projects is the construction of an appropriate dataset.